Solving the Mystery of the Mystery Books Genre

 Different Types of Mystery Books

-The mystery books genre is giant.
-As in enormous!
+The mystery book genre is huge.

 There are many, many different types of mystery books.
-Here is a list of the main types of mystery books along with some examples.
+Here is a list of the main types of mystery books, along with some examples.

 Traditional Mysteries